 Historically, developers brought applications offline when deploying changes and updates, resulting in downtime.
 Now, continuous integration and continuous deployment (CI/CD) pipelines that automate application build, test, and deployment.
 CI/CD piplines keep environments up as much as possible, and speed up the deployment process.
 Deploying an application or updating an environment can still cause downtime and other issues.

-For most enterprises, especially those with a modern application architecture and an established CI/CD pipeline, the goal is to deploy applications and features at any time with no noticeable effect on the end user.
+For most enterprises, especially those with an up-to-date application architecture and an established CI/CD pipeline, the goal is to deploy applications and features at any time with no noticeable effect on the end user.
 This requires deploying changes into production environments, rapidly and safely, without:

 Your application and deployment architecture plays a key role in reducing deployment downtime.
 Generally, your environment should meet the following requirements for both the canary and blue-green deployment methods:

 - A deployment pipeline that can build, test, and deploy to specific environments